Do I have to make a reservation to camp in one of your parks?

 Some parks have designated camping areas within a designated border.
 All your belongings must be contained within the bordered area.
 Please confine tents to designated tent pads.
 If you are unsure whether your equipment will fit, please call the park.
 On sites that do not have a bordered area, all of your equipment should be within your site and not overflowing onto neighboring sites.

 Any sites that allow for RV camping allow for car camping.
 You may not camp in your car at sites that only allow for tent camping.

 If my campsite is near a water hydrant, can I stay connected?

 If it is a community hydrant, then you must fill your tanks and disconnect.

 All of our electrical posts are at least 30 amps, but may be more.
 When you make your reservation, the amperage for that site will be listed.
 You can also call the park or visit the park's web page for specific information.

 Yes, with some restrictions.
 Your pet must be on a leash that is no longer than six feet in length at all times.
 Pets are restricted from some yurts, cabins and some trails.
 Check with the park directly before arrival.
 There is a $10 per night pet fee collected for those cabins and yurts that accept pets.
 Owner is responsible for removal of pet waste.
 Failure to do so may result in a fine.

 Can I bring my horse to my campsite?

-There are only a few Parks that allow horses in their campground.
-Please check the Colorado State Parks web page or call the park for these restrictions.
+There are only a few parks that allow horses in their campground.
+Please check the Colorado Parks and Wildlife web page or call the park for these restrictions.